Kemp fills out roster of legislative floor leaders

 Kemp’s three Senate floor leaders – Republicans Clint Dixon of Buford, Russ Goodman of Valdosta and Bo Hatchett of Cornelia – were all elected in November.

-Goodman will succeed Sen. Ellis Black of Valdosta, who opted not to run for another term in the Senate.
+Goodman will succeed Sen. Ellis Black of Valdosta, who opted not to run for another term in the Senate this year.
 Dixon and Hatchett will succeed Sens.
 Renee Unterman of Buford and John Wilkinson of Toccoa, respectively, both of whom left the legislature in unsuccessful bids for Congress.

 Floor leaders sponsor bills introduced into the General Assembly on behalf of the governor and shepherd them through the committee process and onto the floor of their respective legislative chambers.